ElektraInitiative/libelektra/doc/contrib/recording.md

 - `user:/elektra/record/session`
   keys.

-These mountpoints store the keys in the `dump` format in a file called `record-session.cfg` in the respective standard directories for their namespace.
+These mountpoints store the keys in the same storage format as the default mountpoints like `system:/` and `user:/`.
+The session storage file called `record-session.cfg` is located in the respective standard directories for their namespace.

 The following list describes some important keys: